williamk19/spots/README.md

 REACT_APP_SPOTIFY_API_KEY = {SOME_KEY}
 ```

-After finishing setup the API key, go to the App.js and find\
+After finishing setup the API key, go to the App.js and logout.component.tsx\
-isPublish variable.
+and find isPublish variable.
 If you're running this app in local machine\
 you need to set this variable into false.
 ```
 const isPublish = false;